Lithium: History

 Johan August Arfwedson is credited with the discovery of lithium in 1817.

 Petalite (LiAlSi_{4}O_{10}) was discovered in 1800 by the Brazilian chemist and statesman José Bonifácio de Andrada e Silva in a mine on the island of Utö, Sweden.
 However, it was not until 1817 that Johan August Arfwedson, then working in the laboratory of the chemist Jöns Jakob Berzelius, detected the presence of a new element while analyzing petalite ore.
 This element formed compounds similar to those of sodium and potassium, though its carbonate and hydroxide were less soluble in water and less alkaline.
 Berzelius gave the alkaline material the name "lithion/lithina", from the Greek word λιθoς (transliterated as lithos, meaning "stone"), to reflect its discovery in a solid mineral, as opposed to potassium, which had been discovered in plant ashes, and sodium, which was known partly for its high abundance in animal blood.
 He named the new element "lithium".

 Arfwedson later showed that this same element was present in the minerals spodumene and lepidolite.
 In 1818, Christian Gmelin was the first to observe that lithium salts give a bright red color to flame.
 However, both Arfwedson and Gmelin tried and failed to isolate the pure element from its salts.
 It was not isolated until 1821, when William Thomas Brande obtained it by electrolysis of lithium oxide, a process that had previously been employed by the chemist Sir Humphry Davy to isolate the alkali metals potassium and sodium.
-Brande also described some pure salts of lithium, such as the chloride, and, estimating that lithia (lithium oxide) contained about 55% metal, estimated the atomic weight of lithium to be around 9.8 g/mol (modern value ~6.94 g/mol).
-In 1855, larger quantities of lithium were produced through the electrolysis of lithium chloride by Robert Bunsen and Augustus Matthiessen.
-The discovery of this procedure led to commercial production of lithium in 1923 by the German company Metallgesellschaft AG, which performed an electrolysis of a liquid mixture of lithium chloride and potassium chloride.
+Brande also described some pure salts, such as the chloride, and, estimating that lithia (lithium oxide) contained about 55% metal, estimated its atomic weight to be around 9.8 g/mol (modern value ~6.94 g/mol).
+In 1855, larger quantities were produced through the electrolysis of lithium chloride by Robert Bunsen and Augustus Matthiessen.
+The discovery of this procedure led to commercial production in 1923 by the German company Metallgesellschaft AG, which performed an electrolysis of a liquid mixture of lithium chloride and potassium chloride.

-Australian psychiatrist John Cade is credited with reintroducing and popularizing the use of lithium to treat mania in 1949.
-Shortly after, throughout the mid-20th century, lithium's mood stabilizing applicability for mania and depression took off in Europe and the United States.
+Australian psychiatrist John Cade is credited with reintroducing lithium to treat mania in 1949.
+Mogens Schou of Denmark continued Cade's research, starting in the 1950s.
+Throughout the mid-20th century, lithium's mood stabilizing applicability for mania and depression took off in Europe and the United States.
+As lithium cannot be patented, it was developed as a medicine by academia rather than drug companies.

+Lithium grease was first used in World War II to enhance the performance of aircraft.